-The US requires all Americans to file US taxes every year, reporting their global income.
+The US requires all Americans to file US taxes every year, reporting their worldwide income.
 This includes Americans living abroad.

 Additionally, American expats have to claim exemptions such as the Foreign Tax Credit and the Foreign Earned Income Exclusion to reduce their US tax bill.
-Most expats can reduce their US tax bill to zero this way, although they always still have to file to claim these exemptions.
+Most US taxpayers living abroad can reduce their US tax bill to zero this way, although they always still have to file to claim these exemptions.

 Americans with foreign registered bank accounts, investments, and business interests may also have to report them, depending on their account or asset values.